-Q: I payed for the subscription and haven't received a license code.
+Q: I paid for the subscription and haven't received a license code.

 A: Once you go through the online payment process you should be redirected back to our site displaying your unique subscription link.
 This is why we ask you not to hit back or refresh the page during the checkout process.

-We send the login link to the email address specified at the checkout.
+We send you the login link to the email address you specified at the checkout.